Personal income tax

 Some senior citizens, disabled people, veterans, surviving spouses of veterans and farmers may be able to delay paying property taxes.
 It depends on the county in which you live and your income level.
 Contact your local or county treasurer for more information about delaying payment of your property taxes.

 Owner owned and occupied homesteads may be exempt from a portion of local school operating taxes.
 Claim an exemption by filing Form 2368 with your township or city by June 1.
 Your local assessor will adjust your taxes on your next property tax bill.
 This is an exemption from part of the taxes and does not affect your assessment.
-More information on the exemption can be found in guidelines released from Michigan Department of Treasury.
+More information on the exemption can be found in guidelines released from Michigan's Department of Treasury.

 You also may be able to claim a property tax credit on your personal income tax return if (1) your homestead is located in Michigan; (2) you were a Michigan resident at least six months of the tax year; and (3) you pay property taxes or rent on your Michigan homestead.